cobobc/milestone_project_2/README.md

     *   Provides a striking golfing image with a Jumbotron on top that provides quick information about what the website is about and buttons to give the user the option to starting quizzing immediately.
     *   The following section provides headings and short paragraphs to describe the two quizzes and 'Take Quiz' buttons (with link) is located below the each paragraph to direct the user to the subsequent quiz.
-    *   Provides short paragraphs to describe the Music and Credits page with Discover More buttons to entice the user click into those pages.
     *   Beside the Quiz special heading is a NEW badge to inform the user that it is a new feature/quiz.
 This badge will disappear for mobile via bootstraps d-none d-sm-inline attribute because the badge uses too much mobile real estate and it hinders the structure of the page.

 *   Quiz and Quiz Special pages